 We reported income tax expense of \$0.4 million in 2017, as compared to \$1.2 million in 2016.
 The Company had historically recorded its deferred tax assets and liabilities using the statutory federal tax rate of 34%.
 The Public Law no. 115-97, an Act to provide for reconciliation pursuant to titles II and V of the concurrent resolution on the budget for fiscal year 2018 (Tax Act) was signed into law on December 22, 2017 and lowered the federal corporate tax rate to 21% effective January 1, 2018.
 As a result, the Company revalued deferred tax items as of year-end 2017 to reflect the lower rate.
-The revaluation of deferred tax items increased in compared to 2016.
+The revaluation of deferred tax items increased income tax expense by \$152,000.
+Total income tax expense decreased in 2017 due to a decrease in earnings before income taxes in 2017 compared to 2016.